NonDairyNeutrino/Thesis/report/manuscript/manuscript.typ

 #figure(
   kind: "algorithm",
   supplement: [Algorithm],
-  caption: [The Parareal Algorithm is composed of looping two steps: finding the fine solutions in parallel, then finding the root solution sequentially.
+  caption: [The PA is composed of looping two steps: finding the fine solutions in parallel, then finding the root solution sequentially.
 The loop stops when the root solution stops changing.], pseudocode-list(
     numbered-title: smallcaps[The Parareal Algorithm],
     booktabs: true,